Nonlinear thermal and thermoelectric transport from quantum geometry

 We are thus motivated to consider the role of quantum geometry to intrinsic nonlinear thermal and thermoelectric transport.
 A particular focus of our analysis is on whether, and in what way, the nonlinear electrical, thermal, and thermoelectric transport coefficients are fundamentally related~\cite{Zeng2020Fundamental}.
 Such relationships encode the nature of the quantum geometry that underlies the mechanism for nonlinear transport.
 Given the crucial role of symmetries in shaping topological properties, a systematic framework is required to understand how symmetries govern the relationships among various nonlinear transport coefficients.

-In this paper, we demonstrate a set of distinct generalized Wiedemann-Franz and Mott relations for the nonlinear transport coefficients.
+In this paper, we use a framework that treats temperature gradient and electric field on equal footing, and demonstrate a set of distinct generalized Wiedemann-Franz and Mott relations for the nonlinear transport coefficients.
 For definiteness, our focus will be on systems with $\mathcal{T}$ and $\mathcal{PT}$ symmetries.
 We apply our results to Bernal bilayer graphene and show that the concurrence of enhanced density of states and high concentration of both components of the quantum geometry makes this system as an ideal setting to test the predictions we make in this work.
 We also discuss the implications of our results for the non-centrosymmetric and time-reversal-symmetric Weyl-Kondo semimetals, in which an enhanced spontaneous (nonlinear) Hall effect has been demonstrated~\cite{Dzsaber2021Giant} and analyzed~\cite{sur2024fully}.

+\blue{\emph{Conventional relations among electrical, thermal, and thermoelectric coefficients}}--- We begin by defining the general nonlinear response coefficients.
+The charge and heat currents are expanded as power series in the applied electric field and thermal driving force,

-\blue{\emph{Conventional relations among electrical, thermal, and thermoelectric coefficients}}--- To set the context of our work, we recall, in linear response, the electric and heat currents take the form $j^a = L^{a,b}_{1,1} E_b + L^{a,b}_{1,2} (\nabla_b T)$ and $j_Q^a = L^{a,b}_{2,1} E_b + L^{a,b}_{2,2} (\nabla_b T)$, respectively, in response to an electric field $\bs E$ and a temperature gradient $\boldsymbol{\nabla} T$, where $a,b$ are spatial indices.
+where $j^c_l$ refers to the $c$-th spatial component of the charge ($l = 1$) or heat ($l=2$) current $\bs j_l$, and $a_j$ ($b_j$) labels the spatial components of the applied electric fields (temperature gradients).
+In linear response, the electric and heat currents take the form $j^a_1 = L^{a,b}_{1,1} E_b + L^{a,b}_{1,2} (\nabla_b T)$ and $j_2^a = L^{a,b}_{2,1} E_b + L^{a,b}_{2,2} (\nabla_b T)$.
+Here the first lower index $1(2)$ denotes charge(heat) current, while the index after the comma labels the driving fields, namely the electric field $\boldsymbol{E}$ and the temperature gradient $\boldsymbol{\nabla} T$.
 The corresponding transport coefficients are connected by the Wiedemann–Franz law, the Onsager reciprocity relations, and the Mott relation (see Figs.~\ref{fig:relations}\,(a) and (b) for a graphical representation).
 The Wiedemann–Franz law~\cite{franz1853ueber, jonson1980mott} and the Mott relation~\cite{Mott1969, smrcka1977transport} state that,